mevdschee/php-crud-api/README.md

 ### Inf and NaN floats

 The valid floating point values 'Infinite' (calculated with '1/0') and 'Not a Number' (calculated with '0/0') cannot be expressed in JSON, as they are not supported by the [JSON specification](https://www.json.org).
-When these values are stored in a database then you cannot read them as it outputs records as JSON.
+When these values are stored in a database then you cannot read them as this script outputs database records as JSON.

 ## Errors